 Consumer habits in 2016: how do we shop online these days?

 Seems that more and more users are taking their shopping on the go by purchasing directly from mobile phones and this trend is more than just a “2016 trend“.
 At the end of 2015, it was calculated that in the UK more than 45% of all online sales were made through a mobile phone.
 In 2016, it is estimated that this number will only rise (TechWeekEurope).
 How does that reflect on service and product providers?

-It is so important to make sure your ecommerce website is optimised for mobile and tablet users.
-This means that your webshop should be optimised for mobile and tablet screen viewing and so should some of your marketing campaigns.
+It is so important to make sure your ecommerce website is optimized for mobile and tablet users.
+This means that your webshop should be optimized for mobile and tablet screen viewing and so should some of your marketing campaigns.
 When researching products through mobile phones, users need shorter, more on point information and easier access to shopping carts.
-Less clicks to the Buy Now button are essential and so is the optimisation of menus and filter options.
+Fewer clicks to the Buy Now button are essential and so is the optimization of menus and filter options.

 If you are still not convinced and adamant to invest in mcommerce design and marketing, pay attention to this: Deloitte made available interesting data regarding mobile use in the UK.
 If in 2012 around 52% of adults had access to mobile phones and 73% to laptops, in 2016 mobile access rose to 76%, lagging only 3% behind laptop owners.

 Tablets?
 A story about to change!

 Even though it is estimated that by the end of 2016, tablets will make up for almost 65% of all mcommerce sales in total, seems that this trend is about to change.
 Looking at the past few years, shopping over tablets has been decreasing and it’s predicted to keep doing so in the upcoming years (Emarketer).